Ctruss501/React/README.md

 # React JS

-Simple React JS forms and exercises.
+Simple React JS forms and exercises.<br />
-This repo is to reference and track progess while learning React JS fundamentals.
+This repo is to reference and track progess while learning<br />
+React JS fundamentals.